Resources and Tools in Speech, Hearing and Phonetics

 We offer a variety of software for analysing sounds and signals, displaying waveforms and spectra, synchronising display and audio, storing and analysing speech data, and much more.
 More information.

 The department has been involved building a number of language resources.
-These include the UCL speaker variability database, the SCRIBE corpus of spoken British English, and the EUROM corpus of eight European languages.
+These include the LUCID corpora, the UCL speaker variability database, the SCRIBE corpus of spoken British English, and the EUROM corpus of eight European languages.
 Also advice on equipment for making speech recordings, putting sound on web pages, or working with sound on your computer.
 More information.

 Conference & Workshop Proceedings